Why should you care about PowerPoint?

 Grunt $327USD/year High quality alternative to Think-Cell with additional useful features.
 Other benefits to great charts are the grid experience and the slide library, which are both fantastic.
 Really well made add-in.
 Main downsides are that it’s very expensive and that it doesn’t allow for collaboration with people who don’t have the add-in.

 PPTProductivity $150USD/year Comprehensive PowerPoint productivity add-in created by ex-consultants to replace the proprietary add-ins they had access to when working for one of the big firms.
-Too expensive but would purchase either this or MLC as an alternative to Templafy if I didn’t have access to it through my company as Templafy doesn’t offer individual licensing.
+Too expensive but would purchase either this or MLC as an alternative to PowerTools if the latter didn't exist.
+This is because although they are similar in functionality, lifetime access to PowerTools is available for a one-time fee which is less than half of the yearly fee for access to the PPTProductivity or MLC add-ins.

 TeamSlide $528USD/year Central library for PowerPoint slides, images, and videos.
 Too expensive, licensing primarily suited for enterprises.
 Steep price for what it offers.